joshgoebel/subl_with_brains/README.md

 After installation you may need to tweak the SUBL variable to point to your installation of  Sublime Text if it's not at the default /Applications/ location.

+## Contributions

+Contributions are welcome, just submit a pull request on GitHub.

+## FAQ

-## I have my project files all store in a single directory somwhere
+###  I have my project files all stored in a single directory...

 It'd be easy enough to handle that edge case (I was just solving my own problem here), please submit a pull request.

-## I'm on Windows, how do I use this?
+### I'm on Windows, how do I use this?

 **I don't know.**  Right now it surely won't work because the hard-coded path is a Mac path.
 Pull requests to update this section are welcome if you're a Windows guy.

-## Contributions

-Contributions are welcome, just submit a pull request on GitHub.